nerett/onegin/README.md

 # Onegin
-This industrial-style program allows to **sort texts** using **lexicographic principles**.
+This industrial-style program allows to **sort texts** from the beginning and from the end using **lexicographic principles**.

 ## Usage
-At first, you need to create *input_text.txt* file and copy the text into it.
-Then run the program and it'll generate sorted text (you should definitely use "Eugene Onegin" text!).
+Run program with `./path/to/file/onegin <FILENAME>` or wilh `./path/to/file/onegin` to use default name for input file (*input_text.txt*).
+The file is the file with text you want to work with.
+The program will generate sorted from the beginning and from the end text in three different blocks (the third block consists of original text).

 ## Building from source
 This section isn't done yet.